cfengine/documentation/overview/glossary.markdown

 #### Libraries

-A library generally refers to collection of standardized CFEngine code that can be reused in different scenarios and environments.
+A library generally refers to a collection of standardized CFEngine code that can be reused in different scenarios and environments.
-This might be bundles of promises, or reusable body-parts.
+This might be reusable bundles of promises, or bodies.

 #### Logs